Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 builder.Services.TryAddEnumerable(new [] { firstDescriptor, secondDescriptor });

-In our example, the both services will be registered.
+In our example, both services will be registered.

-This method also has another overloads so it accept a single service as parameter like the Add and the TryAdd methods:
+This method also has another overload so that it accepts a single service as a parameter, like the Add and the TryAdd methods:

 var firstDescriptor = new ServiceDescriptor(typeof(IService), typeof(FirstService), ServiceLifetime.Singleton);